header_slot_prep

 You can, but don’t get your hopes up.

-Playing the exact same slot machine that a slot influencer won on is always an option, but it doesn’t guarantee you will be as lucky.
+Playing the exact same slot machine that a slot influencer won on doesn’t guarantee that you will be as lucky.

-What you might consider instead is playing the same type of slot they played, the same game, and—most importantly—the same bet.
+What you might consider instead is playing the same TYPE of slot they played and—most importantly—the same bet.

 Yes, a surprise (and a letdown).